Why choose this course

 Established in 1972, our MSc in Radiation and Environmental Protection is one of the UK’s longest-running courses in the field of nuclear science and its applications.

-Our course is taught by a combination of inspirational nuclear physics academics and pioneering experts from the UK’s radiological protection and nuclear industries, our MSc ensures you have the latest theoretical and sector-relevant knowledge.
+Taught by a combination of inspirational nuclear physics academics and pioneering experts from the UK’s radiological protection and nuclear industries, our MSc ensures you have the latest theoretical and sector-relevant knowledge.

 What you will study

 This course will give you a thorough understanding of the radiation and environmental protection aspects of nuclear physics.

 This includes in-depth knowledge of radiation protection, showing you how the technical and organisational procedures of the discipline may be applied to the broader concept of environmental protection.
-The substantial practical element of this course enables you to relate taught material to industry-relevant applications.
+The substantial practical element of this MSc enables you to relate taught material to industry-relevant applications.

 Formal lectures are complemented with work in our specialist radiation laboratories.
 These are being refurbished and enlarged at a cost of a £2.7m, ready to be used from autumn 2022.
 In these facilities, you'll work with a wide range of radioactive sources and radiation detectors.
-There is also an extended project in the spring and an 11-week MSc dissertation project in the summer.
+There’s also an extended project in the spring and an 11-week MSc dissertation project in the summer.

 Teaching Assistant Scheme